rahulchoudhari/flowviz/USAGE.md

 ## FAQ

-**Q: Can I use this with non-FMGC data?**
+**Q: Can I use this with non-Industry Data?**
 A: Yes!
-While designed for FMGC, it works with any tabular data.
+While designed for Industry, it works with any tabular data.

 **Q: How many files can I upload?**
 A: One at a time for visualization, two for comparison.